AfroCubaWeb

 Chicago Standard Newspaper The Popes Cuban visit: racism vs the Afro-Cuban legacy, 1/98 A newspaper of South Chicago's Black Community

-New York Times Best of Friends, World Apart, 6/00 Seminal article on race in Cuba and in Miami
+New York Times Best of Friends, World Apart, 6/00 Article on race in Cuba and in Miami

 Radio Pacifica New Take on Cuba Afro Cubans And Race (scroll down) - 4/27/00